grantmerola/filesystems-writing-project/filesystems.md

 ### <a name="defaults">The Defaults</a>

-All of the filesystems we have talked about thus far, are interesting and complex but not widely used primarily because they are not the defaults.
+All of the filesystems we have talked about thus far, are interesting and complex but not widely used, primarily because they are not the defaults.
 The switching cost is high enough for most people that they never use anything but the defaults.
 This means that the defaults are by in large what people use because many never see the need for a different filesystem.
 The defaults for the [three major](https://www.netmarketshare.com/operating-system-market-share.aspx) operating systems are:

 - Windows - [NTFS](https://support.microsoft.com/en-us/help/100108/overview-of-fat,-hpfs,-and-ntfs-file-systems)
 - macOS - HFS+